Enumerative Geometry of Del Pezzo Surfaces: Tropical Geometry of

 From the the attractor flow mechanism \cite{KS2} of generalized Donaldson invariants and open Gromov-Witten invariants (the proof of Theorem \ref{116}, see also \cite{L8}) and the identification of initial data will leads to the identification of the generalized Donaldson invariants and the open Gromov-Witten invariants.
 In particular, the classes supporting semi-stable sheaves with non-trivial countings are exactly corresponding to the relative classes that support special Lagrangian discs with non-trivial counting as holomorphic discs after hyperK\"ahler rotation.
-This gives some evidence to the Conjecture \ref{stab}.
+This gives some evidence to the Conjecture \ref{stab}. \begin{rmk} Recently, Graefnitz-Ruddat-Zaslow \cite{GRZ} computed the superpotentials of toric Fano surfaces via the log Gromov-Witten invariants. \end{rmk}